kalivva/kalivva/README.md

-- Hi, I’m @kalivva
+- Hi, i’m @kalivva
-- I’m interested in mathematics, politics and debating
+- maths, politics and debating crossover
-- I’m currently learning programming 🌱
+- currently learning 🌱

 <!---
 kalivva/kalivva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.